agilie/bitcore-lib-crown/CONTRIBUTING.md

 But the return value of `toBuffer`, `toObject` or `toJSON` method of `Block` includes the AuxPow data.

+CAUTION: Use `gulp test:node` to test.
+Do not test the browser side because PhantomJS doesn't support `let` keyword.

 The following is the original contributing guide of bitcore-lib.

 Contributing to Bitcore